 The remit of the Senate Assessors is summarised below:

-- to attend meetings of the University Court (and, where appointed, the Operating Board) and to provide an academic viewpoint, on behalf of the Senate, at these meetings;
+- to attend meetings of the University Court (and, where appointed, any sub-committees of Court) and to provide an academic viewpoint at these meetings;

 - to report back to the Senate on items discussed at the University Court, subject to careful caveats concerning boundaries e.g. in regard to confidentiality or other sensitive issues.

-[Note: Minutes of Court and Operating Board meetings will be published after they have been approved at the following Court/Operating Board meeting and will be accessible by all staff].
+[Note: Minutes of Court will be published after they have been approved at the following Court meeting and will be accessible by all staff].

 The elected membership of the Senate has been based on School constituencies, with the number of seats allocated to each constituency being indicated below: